mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 If you try to take a look at the data produced by the *FTDC module* using something like Strings, you'll find that it's not human readable.
 This data is only used for diagnostic purposes by *MongoDB support engineers*.
 And they can only look at that data if you explicitly provide it.

-Moving forward, let's take a look at our journal files.
-Each of these journal files are part of the WiredTiger journaling system.
+Moving forward, let's take a look at our *journal files*.
+Each of these *journal files* are part of the *WiredTiger journaling system*.
 Let's talk about that just briefly.
 With *MongoDB WiredTiger*, write operations are buffered in memory and are flushed every 60 seconds, creating a checkpoint of data.

 *WiredTiger* also uses a write ahead logging system to an on disk journal file.
 Journal entries are first buffered in memory, and then on *WiredTiger*, the default journal commit interval is 100 milliseconds.
 Each journal file is limited to 100 megabytes of size. *WiredTiger* uses a file rotation method for syncing data to disk.